wtsi-ssg/osdataproc/README.md

 `osdataproc create` will output the public ip (172.x.x.x) of your master node when finished.
 You can connect to this with `ssh ubuntu@172.x.x.x` from the spark-runner server.
 It will take a few minutes for the configuration to complete.

-From here you can access Jupyter Lab online at <spark_master_public_ip>:8888 (the token can be obtained by running `jupyter notebook list` from the master and copying the token from the url).
+From here you can access Jupyter Lab online at <spark_master_public_ip>:8888 (the default password is "jupyter".
+This can be changed if you desire by running `jupyter notebook password` and entering your new password, then restarting the server with `sudo systemctl restart jupyter-lab.service`).
 You can view the HDFS webUI at <spark_master_public_ip>:9870, and Spark webUI at <spark_master_public_ip>:8080.

 ### Notes